Strum355/mcshader-lsp/CONTRIBUTING.md

 Install dependencies:

-`cd vscode-mc-shader && npm i`
+`cd vscode-mc-shader/server && npm i && cd ../client && npm i`

-Follow [this](https://code.visualstudio.com/docs/extensions/overview) link to learn your way around making extensions.
+Follow [this](https://code.visualstudio.com/docs/extensions/overview) link to learn your way around making extensions as well as [here](https://code.visualstudio.com/docs/extensions/example-language-server) to learn a bit about the Language Server Protocol.

+To test out your changes, simply choose `Launch Client` in the debug menu.

 ## Submitting a Pull Request